 She and the other 10 employees of Jinfiniti are doing that by working to find biomarkers for human disease prediction and diagnosis.
 That could lead to more personalized drugs, which would better treat diseases like diabetes and cancer, he says.

-It’s something She says wouldn’t be possible without the GRU incubator.
+It’s something She says wouldn’t be possible without the Augusta University incubator.